 THE CURRENT ISSUE:

 This issue discusses topics of interest to tax professionals that I would very much like to hear your thoughts on.
 Please email your comment to email@example.com with THE TAX PROFESSIONAL in the "subject line"

 THE DISCUSSION CONTINUES -

 THE TAX PROFESSIONAL ARCHIVES:

-CHECK OUT MY COMPILATION OF FORMS, SCHEDULES, WORKSHEETS, CLIENT MEMOS, AND HANDOUTS FOR TAX PROFESSIONALS -
+CHECK OUT MY COMPILATION OF FORMS, SCHEDULES, WORKSHEETS, AND CLIENT MEMOS FOR TAX PROFESSIONALS -

 Welcome to my new monthly online newsletter THE TAX PROFESSIONAL!